The Story...

-His journey is an adventure of great courage, encountering supernatural friend and foe, but will he succeed in killing the giant beast?
+His journey is an adventure of great courage, encountering fairytale characters and supernatural friend and foe, but will he succeed in killing the giant sea monster?

 The Music...
 A note from the composer, Savourna Stevenson

 The story and the music for Misterstourworm and the Kelpie's gift were conceived and grew together.
-Although I had decided to write a Scottish "Peter and the wolf", I knew that I wanted to aim this new work at a slightly older audience: to create an action packed adventure for the whole family.
-While Peter and the wolf uses specific instruments to depict characters, I have used themes and motifs which are developed and grow along with the plot.
-I have used a large orchestra in order to represent the awesome size of the monster.
-The work is full of musical images which are easily recognisable: the terrifying monster on the brass and lower woodwind, the shimmering magic of the fairy queen, the whinnying of the sad Kekpie on the woodwind and the exhilarating full ensemble of the chase and the fight.
-It was always my aim that the music should illustrate the story so closely, that on second hearing, there would be no need for the narrative.
+Although I had decided to write a piece of classical music for children, a Scottish "Peter and the wolf", I knew that I wanted to aim this new work at a slightly older audience: to create an action packed adventure, a kind of magical quest for the whole family.
+While specific instruments are used in Peter and the wolf to depict characters, I have used themes and motifs that are developed and grow along with the plot.
+I have used a large orchestra in order to represent the awesome size of the sea monster.
+The work is full of musical images which are easily recognisable: the terrifying sea monster on the brass and lower woodwind, the shimmering magic of the fairy queen, the whinnying of the sad Kekpie on the woodwind and the exhilarating full ensemble of the chase and the fight.
+It was always my aim that the music should illustrate the story so closely that on second hearing, there would be no need for the narrative.

-Click here to listen to Misterstourworm Intro Sample
+Click here to listen to the sea monster Misterstourworm Intro Sample

-Click here to listen to The Fairy Queen Sample
+Click here to listen to The Faerie Queen Sample

 Characters...